mikaelvesavuori/figmagic/readme.md

 ### OK, but should I use Figma styles (also) when using Figmagic?

 Whatever suits you!
 As long as you remember that what Figmagic fetches are those single (unidimensional) values from each design item/token it should all work.
-Figma styles may help you to work though, and is probably just a good thing.
-Again, Figmagic does not use those values.
+Figma styles may help you to work though, and is probably just a good thing for any regular normal design work.
+Again though, Figmagic does not use those values.

 ## Token formatting/conversion